 It is said that marriages are made in heaven.
 Some of you may believe this and some of you may not.
 But regardless of whether a marriage has a heavenly blessing or not the statistics tell us that 40 – 50% will end in divorce.
-So with such a bad success rate asking “is a man cave sexist” and “will having a man cave ruin my marriage” are valid questions to have.
-But what might surprise you is that a lot of psychological research suggests that having a man cave could actually strengthen your marriage.
+Some believe things like man caves are to blame.

-- There are caveats though
+- There are caveats though!

 Although the name “man cave” applies to a male-specific place the actual concept is not gender specific as there are she caves as well.
 A she cave is also known as “lady lair” and more commonly a “she shed“.

-In this article I intend to demonstrate to you through scientific thinking, and backed by scientific evidence, that the idea of a man cave is neither sexist nor will it hurt a marriage if it is used right.
+In this article I intend to demonstrate to you through scientific thinking, which is backed by scientific evidence, that the idea of a man cave is neither sexist nor will it hurt a marriage if it is used right.

-The myth of the sexist man cave
+The myth of the sexist man cave – busted!

 Articles disparaging man caves are almost always grossly misleading and completely lacking in any real evidence or even substance.

 It allows a man to have a space where he can pursue his passions and reconnect to who is he as a person rather than an employee, husband, father etc. This can actually help him to be more present with his family when he is with them.

 Men are individuals first (just as women are) and husbands second.

 However, when a person gets married, he or she will start to experience life in a paired unit.
 To ensure that unit functions correctly and smoothly each partner must start to think, act, and make decisions based on a co-existent life with their spouse; they compromise.

 For this reason the need for personal space never disappears for both partners whether they realise it or not.

-Be aware though that these benefits apply just as much to a she shed or lady lair and are by no means applicable purely to the male of the house.
+Be aware though that these benefits apply just as much to a she shed or lady lair and are by no means applicable purely to the male of the species.